Motleykm/Portfolio/README.md

         }

 ```
+At the beginning of this program, the user will be taken to this screen called the program class.
+This is the initial entry point of a program that lets the user know what the application is about.

+It will be displayed something like this :
-Next a user will be taken to the screen where the features of the menu are being displayed
+Next, a user will be taken to the screen where the features of the menu are being displayed
-In this case the menu option will loop using a foreeach loop
+In this case, the menu option will loop using a for loop

 For Loop is a loop that we use if we know how many times that block of code will loop.
-So here is a example of Menu class usng a for loop in my triplist app .In this case this  will diplay how many times will we loop all menu options.
+So here is an example of a Menu class using a for loop in my trip list app.
+In this case, this will display how many times will we loop all menu options.
 Example Code Here
 ```c#
 namespace TripLists
 {